 - have alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Humanities).

 Structure of the Programme

 The programme of study shall consist of six papers and a research project, worth a total of 210 points:

-(b) three papers with a value of 60 points from the following:
+- three papers with a value of 60 points from 400-level MINS papers,

-(c) a research project (MINS 5 or MINX 5) with a value of 90 points embodying the results of supervised research.
+- a research project (MINS 5) with a value of 90 points embodying the results of supervised research.

-Note: With approval from the Head of Department, MINS 5 or MINX 5 may be taken on a part-time and/or part-year basis.
+Note: With approval from the Head of Department, MINS 5 may be taken on a part-time and/or part-year basis.